 Suffolk University is pleased to offer students many ways to cover or reduce their remaining balance after financial aid is applied.
 Options to consider include:

-The Bursar’s Office offers families a payment plan option through Tuition Management Systems (TMS).
-The TMS plan is interest free and enables students to spread payments equally over 10 months for fall and spring enrollment.
+The Bursar’s Office offers families a payment plan option.
+The payment plan is interest free and enables students to spread the cost out over monthly payments.

 Graduate students and parents of dependent undergraduate students can take advantage of the PLUS loan program.
 This loan is a federal loan program which offers flexible repayment options and low interest rates.
 Borrowers make request loan amounts up to the cost of attendance, less any other financial aid received, regardless of income.
 The PLUS loan is not based on financial need; however, applicants must be creditworthy.